 In the midst of these challenging times for the world, including higher education, we have been delivering responsive, dynamic coursework online, but also designing the next evolution of our Journalism Program.
 You are vital members of our community, and we wanted you to be among the first to know about this change.

-Beginning this quarter, Fall 2020, we will be known as the Journalism and Public Interest Communication (JPIC) program.
+We are now known as the Journalism and Public Interest Communication (JPIC) program.
 To be clear: Journalism is at the heart of this program.
 We believe all individuals working in the news-media ecosystem — including public-relations professionals — should possess skills that reflect the classic journalistic values of accuracy, fairness, ethical decision-making, engaging storytelling, and the ability to sort verifiable fact from disinformation, misinformation, and opinion.

 The inspiration for adding “public interest communication” to our program comes in part from our students and alumni who have made us keenly aware that journalism is happening (and needs to be happening) in information spaces outside of traditional newsrooms.
 With this program change, we seek to educate and mentor a wider array of public communicators, including students interested in working in non-profit sectors, public health, government relations, and educational settings, for example.